pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/relationship-between-datums.md

 concepts:

 * Pachyderm job stages
-* Multiple datums processing
+* Processing multiple datums
 * Incremental processing

-A datum is a Pachyderm abstraction that helps in optimizing pipeline processing.
+A datum is a Pachyderm abstraction that helps to optimize pipeline processing.
 Because datums exist only as a pipeline processing property and are not filesystem objects, you can never list or copy a datum.
 Instead, a datum, as a representation of a unit